-“I’m going to go home tonight and my dad is going to smash me.
-My dad smashes me every week.”
+“I’m going to go home tonight and my Dad is going to smash me.
+My Dad smashes me every week.”

-“My mission in life is to kill my dad.
-He beat up my mum when I was in the womb and broke both of her legs so I would be aborted.”
+“My mission in life is to kill my Dad.
+He beat up my Mum when I was in the womb and broke both of her legs so I would be aborted.”

-“I saw my dad hanging in a tree.
+“I saw my Dad hanging in a tree.
 He committed suicide, and it was because of me.”

 I started to see these kids, carrying all this heaviness.
 They weren’t wanting to get stoned because they wanted to be cool.
 They were acting out of feelings of betrayal, anger or rejection.
 When they got kicked out of school, it only fuelled their feelings of being no good.

-We call ourselves Springboard Community Works because it’s about tapping into the strengths which already exist within a community.
+We call ourselves Springboard because it’s about tapping into the strengths which already exist within a community.
 We call on mentors, on teachers, businessmen and financial people to join us.
 People who are willing to own this problem.
 People who share the vision that no kid has gone too far, no kid too hardened to give up on.

-© 2002 - 2019 SPRINGBOARD COMMUNITY WORKS.
+© 2002 - 2020 SPRINGBOARD COMMUNITY WORKS.
 ALL RIGHTS RESERVED.